Skip to content

 """Aggregate replicates by intensity-weighted average.

-Columns which are intensity-weighted averaged are: centroid_mz, centroid_mass, rt.
+Columns which are intensity-weighted averaged are: uptake, centroid_mz, centroid_mass, rt, if present.

 All other columns are pass through if they are unique, otherwise set to `None`.